NathanAdhitya/express-mongoose-ra-json-server/README.md

 creates express.js routes from a mongoose model for ra-data-json-server

 ## Installation
-`npm add express-mongoose-ra-json-server --save` or if you use yarn, `yarn add express-mongoose-ra-json-server`
+`npm add express-mongoose-ra-json-server` or if you use yarn, `yarn add express-mongoose-ra-json-server`

 ## Usage
 Refer to the typescript definitions in [index.ts](src/index.ts) for a more complete information.